acoli-repo/germhist/README.md

     - 40.000 tokens
     - provenance of annotation is unclear. semiautomated?

+## Corpora of other older Germanic languages

+This is external data that helps to illuminate the syntax of older West Germanic.
+Unfortunately, syntactically annotated corpora for Old High German are too sparse, and the witnesses themselves are heavily influenced by (i.e., often literal translations of) Latin, so that external evidence from related language varieties is needed to confirm observations over the sparse OHG data.

 ### [`helipad/`](helipad): HeliPaD corpus

-This is a corpus of Old Saxon (Old Low German), not historical (High) German, but it has been included as external data.
-This is a single text, only, the Heliand, main witness of the Old Saxon language.
+This is a corpus of Old Saxon (Old Low German), based on a single text, only, the Heliand, main witness of the Old Saxon language.

   - Old Saxon (830), poetry
   - 48.000 tokens (BIB)